 © Sónia Godinho

 Zia Soares is a theatre director and actress.
-In her work, developed between Africa and Europe, she obsessively experiments with the construction of new dramaturgies rooted in poetics of oralities and divergent (in)corporealities, where the verb is a manifestation of images — images that incarnate, that neither imitate nor reproduce, but perform.
-Her practice investigates and reflects on colonial unburied bodies and their legacies, dignity in death, repatriation and restitution, mourning, trance and ceremonial practices, and performance as a force of agency.
+In her work, developed between Africa and Europe, she obsessively experiments with the construction of new dramaturgies rooted in the poetics of orality and divergent (in)corporalities, where the word is a manifestation of images — images that embody, that neither imitate nor reproduce, but that act.
+Her practice investigates the unburied colonial dead and their legacy, dignity in death, repatriation and restitution, mourning, trance and ceremony, and performance as a force of agency.

-In cinema, she has worked with the directors João Botelho, Avelina Prat, Latifa Said, José Barahona, António Castelo, Pocas Pascoal, Pedro Filipe Marques.
-Zia Soares was pre-selected for the PLATINO Ibero-American Film and Audiovisual Awards 2025 in the category of Best Supporting Actress for her performance in José Barahona's film The Survivors, a DAVID & GOLIAS production.
+In film, she has worked with João Botelho, Avelina Prat, Latifa Said, José Barahona, António Castelo, Pocas Pascoal and Pedro Filipe Marques.
+She was pre-selected for the PLATINO Ibero-American Cinema Awards 2025 in the category of Best Supporting Actress for her performance in Sobreviventes, directed by José Barahona, a DAVID & GOLIAS production.

-She teaches performing arts workshops in the Portuguese-speaking African countries (PALOP) and among black communities in the Lisbon metropolitan area, and is a frequent lecturer and guest speaker at various events organised by artistic and academic organisations.
+She leads Performing Arts workshops in the PALOP countries and with Black communities in the greater Lisbon area, and regularly participates as a guest speaker and lecturer at events organised by artistic and academic institutions.

 Zia Soares is an artist supported by apap – Feminist Futures, Creative Europe Program of the European Union.